wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Identity-driven authentication ("<a href="#Intentions">Intentions</a>" by name instead of by IP address)
    * Encrypted in transit and at rest (baked into app lifecycle via CI/CD automation)

-   * Immutable deployments (no live patching to "cattle")
    * Time-bound encrypted tokens authorizing each request instead of long-lived static secrets to be hacked)

    * Audited & Logged (for SOC to do forensics)
+   <br /><br />

+See * <a target="_blank" href="https://play.instruqt.com/hashicorp/tracks/consul-zero-trust-networking-with-service-mesh">INSTRUQT"
+Consul: Zero Trust Networking with Service Mesh</a>

+Defense in Depth:

+   * Immutable deployments (no live patching to "cattle")
    * IaC CI/CD Automation (processes have Security and Repeatability baked-in, less toil)
    * Change Management using version control such as GitHub
    <br /><br />